JongKI-PARK/OSTEPprac/CHAP03/README.md

   ```

 **3. Switch the order of the processes: `process-run.py -l 1:0,4:100`.
 What happens now?
 Does switching the order matter?
 Why?
-(As always, use -c and -p to see if you were right)
+(As always, use -c and -p to see if you were right).**

   ```
   $ python3 process-run.py -l 1:0,4:100